charliemarlow/twittermadlibs/README.md

    you do not already have them.

 ## Install and Documentation
-   After installing dependencies, run install.sh to install Tweetsole.
+   After installing dependencies, run install.sh to install Twittermadlibs.
 For bash:

    $ sh install.sh